fvtt-fria-ligan/forbidden-lands-foundry-vtt/README.md

 ## Supported Modules
 - [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) will be configured with the correct calendar, support for seasons, dusk/dawn, and recurring events
+- [Dice So Nice](https://foundryvtt.com/packages/dice-so-nice/) version 3.0 or later will give you beautiful 3D dice for each roll
 - [Virtual Tabletop Assets - Tokenizer](https://foundryvtt.com/packages/vtta-tokenizer/) is supported on all character sheets

 ## Sneaky Preview